-Relevant references and citations — with detailed annotations — provided to TED by Ben Goldacre.
+Relevant notes and citations provided to TED by Ben Goldacre.

 Note: Ben Goldacre supplied these annotated footnotes in August 2012.